This blog is for people who are good at personal finance and investing (PFI).

 - Start with principles.
 Have a look at all the posts that are centred on principles and go from there.

 - See what’s popular.
-Check out some of the most popular posts (second item of the right-hand sidebar) to get a flavour for the site.
+Check out some of the most popular posts (second item of the right-hand sidebar).

-- Pick the topic that mosts interests you and read some articles about that topic (see right-hand sidebar).
+- Go by topic.
+Pick the topic that most interests you and read some articles about it (see right-hand sidebar).

-- Read the most recent post on the blog.
+- Dive in.
+Read the most recent post on the blog.